We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 There are currently no jobs available at Expertise for Animals.

-What is the special approach of Expertise for Animals?
+What is the unique approach of Expertise for Animals?

 Expertise for Animals is one of the first organizations in the young field of consulting on animal-related topics.
 Instead of carrying out our own campaigns and petitions, we provide other organizations and actors with scientific knowledge on animal welfare.
 Scientific knowledge plays a central role in debates on nonhuman animals.